 Use this helpful glossary as a resource when navigating the real estate process.
 Also, use our FAQ guide throughout your home buying or selling endeavors.
-When you are ready, you can start searching for property using our recommended search categories.

 A provision in a mortgage that gives the lender the right to demand payment of the entire principal balance if a monthly payment is missed.

 An offeree's consent to enter into a contract and be bound by the terms of the offer.